usnavy/Navy-Design-Guide/image-scheme.md

 > Some colors don't pair well with our brand colors.
 Avoid images
 > with large areas of clashing color.

+##### Composition
+When considering the composition of a prospective narrative image, avoid images with focal areas that prevent the natural progression of reading the narrative.
+If the image prevents visual fluidity of the story, it prevents quality experiences.

 <hr>

 ### Informational Imagery